Listen! New Interview with Brad on the Carey Nieuwhof Leadership Podcast

 Brad and Carey met early in 2019 at a private event Brad hosted about generosity, and they become fast friends.
 Their love for people, along with their passion for sharing information and inspiration to improve the lives of those who hear from them, created an instant bond.
 Brad has appreciated how much he’s learned from Carey in their short relationship.

-We’re so thankful for the opportunity to share what we’ve learned about inspiring generous through Carey’s podcast.
+We’re so thankful for the opportunity to share what we’ve learned about generous living through Carey’s podcast.
 And we wanted to give all of the I Like Giving family a chance to listen!

 In this interview Brad and Carey talk about: